ekw544/intx_dbt_project/README.md

 - How interactions change over time
 - Key factors influencing their patterns

+ChatGPT (AI Co-Pilot): Served as a sounding board for project design, tool selection, and problem-solving.
+Helped structure the project for portfolio readiness while ensuring data privacy and alignment with real-world analytics workflows.

 ## Tech Stack
 - **dbt (Core)**
 - **SQLite**